-A major driver for joining associations and becoming a member is the opportunity to further a skill or advance in a particular field.
-Depending on your association’s mission and offerings, you likely host in-person events with live speakers, or maybe even multi-day panels, all to provide ample networking and learning opportunities.
+A major driver for becoming a member of an association is the opportunity to further a skill or advance in a particular field.
+Depending on your association’s mission and offerings, you likely host in-person events with speakers, or maybe even multi-day conferences, all to provide ample networking and learning opportunities.

-However, your regular plans were likely thrown in for a loop the past year.
-As we begin 2021, virtual events and online experiences have taken the reign.
+However, your regular plans were likely thrown in for a loop the past 18-24 months.
+Now, virtual events and online experiences have taken the reign.
 Included in this genre are e-learning and online courses.

 Selling online courses to your association members is an effective way to provide engaging and educational experiences and opportunities.
-If your association is made up of professionals in a similar field, online courses can even be offered for official accreditation that members can present to their peers.
+If your association is made up of professionals in a similar field, online courses can even be offered for official accreditation that members can announce and pin to their online profiles.

 - Offer courses that will appeal to your members

 - Make the online registration process easy to find and complete

 - Invest in a secure online payment processor